Haryanto-Nugroho/Haryanto-Nugroho/README.md

 #### Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Haryanto-Nugroho)

-#### This is Me!
+#### This is Me!!
-- I'm a person who is currently studying in the undergraduate informatic engineering. 💻
+- 💻 I'm a person who is currently studying in the undergraduate informatic engineering.
-- I'm a graduate of Bangkit Academy 2024 batch 2 - by Google, Tokopedia, GoJek & Traveloka as mobile development. 📱
+- 📱 I'm a graduate of Bangkit Academy 2024 batch 2 - by Google, Tokopedia, GoJek & Traveloka as mobile development.
-- I have worked as a photographer and programmer at CV.
-HCN Putra photo studio. 📸
+- 📸 I have worked as a photographer and programmer at CV.
+HCN Putra photo studio.

 #### Skills